Pineapple ginger mojito with ginger syrup, fresh mint and spicy ginger is the perfect summer drink.

 I always try to connect my little "stories" with the recipe I'm sharing.
 I tried to do the opposite once and it backfired on me, so since I always just talked about the recipe and what I liked about it and how to prepare it, etc.

 But lately, I really wanted to share where I find my inspirations.
-It wasn’t until 2 years into my blog that I really honed into my niche.
+It wasn't until 2 years into my blog that I really honed into my niche.
 I have always been interested in cultures and food with cultures, especially since I come from such a diverse background.
-I often share Mediterranean dishes, Jewish foods and foods that I find striking and challenging (insert Julia Child here).
+I often share Mediterranean dishes, Jewish foods and foods that I find striking and challenging like Julia Child's Boeuf Bourguignon.

 So what inspires me?
 Colors, textures and flavors.
 Different experiences.
 Challenges.
 Walking into a store where I am the only English speaking person.
 Reading ingredients that I can't understand.
 Trying something for the 1st time.
 Recreating a dish based of flavor-memory.